 Customer Service 101

-- Having a good refund and exchange policy in writing can prevent problems before they start: Writing a refund policy for your Silhouette Cameo business
+- Having a good refund and exchange policy in writing can prevent problems before they start: How to Write a Refund Policy for Your Silhouette or Cricut Craft Business

-- There’s things you should never say to a customer: 10 Words to Avoid in Customer Service – and Alternatives
+- There are things you should never say to a customer: 10 Words to Avoid in Customer Service – and Alternatives

 - Sometimes, customers make mistakes: How to Handle a Customer Who Provided the Wrong Shipping Address